Filip22022/TimedWallpaper/README.md

 ## Setup
 __Using the executable files__
-- To use the program via the executables download _both_ executables from the releases tab (on the right)
+- To use the program via the executables download  the newest version of _both_ executables from the Releases tab (top of the page, on the right, under the About seciton)

 - Put the executables in one folder and start the program using _TimedWallpaper.exe_ file